 Whatever is the solution you decide, make sure that your profile fits the marketplace you propose your service on.

-Present precisely your skills and expertise
+Present precisely your skills and expertise and segment your offer

 Job marketplaces like Fiverr or Upwork are skills and tasks based.
 This is another specificity of these marketplaces and that is also why there is a high volume of job and tasks exchanged on these platforms.